 LGBTQ equality is on the agenda in Hungary in part because of the #LoveIsLove campaign promoted by Coca-Cola.

 To coincide with the massive Sziget music festival in Budapest – a week-long festival that brings about 500,000 people into the city – the soft-drink brand ran a poster campaign featuring same-sex couples. backed up by slogans such as ‘zero sugar, zero prejudice’.

 One of the couples featured in the campaign were Germán Henao and his boyfriend Krisztián.
 They were selected to be part of their campaign when they submitted their photos in response to an open casting call.

 Coke’s inclusive campaign annoyed members of Viktor Orbán’s ruling nationalist Fidesz party.
 Orbán’s party opposes marriage equality.

-While the deputy speaker of Fidesz has publicly called for a boycott, Coca-Cola is standing firm and standing by its promotion of equality and inclusion.
+While the deputy speaker of Fidesz publicly called for a boycott, Coca-Cola stood firm – standing by its promotion of equality and inclusion.

-“We believe both hetero- and homosexuals have the right to love the person they want, the way they want,” the company has said, in response to criticism in Hungary.
+“We believe both hetero and homosexuals have the right to love the person they want, the way they want,” the company said, in response to criticism in Hungary.

 Is Budapest queer friendly?